 The more things change, the more they stay the same

-Expect the Tamarack Centre’s new facelift to be completed by mid-October, 2017
+Expect the Tamarack Centre’s new facelift to be completed by the end of fall, 2017

 At 40 years old, the Tamarack Centre isn’t going through a mid-life crisis, just a makeover.